-David Swann was elected to his first term as a Member of the Legislative Assembly of Alberta for the constituency of Calgary Mountain-View on November 22, 2004 and re-elected to his second term on March 3, 2008.
-He was elected as Leader of the Official Opposition of Alberta in December 2008.
-He stepped down in February 2010.
-He currently holds the portfolio for Health and Wellness as well as Human Services.
+Dr. David Swann was elected to his first term as a Member of the Legislative Assembly of Alberta for the constituency of Calgary Mountain View on November 22, 2004, and re-elected to his second term on March 3, 2008.
+He was elected as Leader of the Official Opposition of Alberta in December 2008 and stepped down in February 2010.
+Dr. Swann was re-elected to his third term as MLA of Calgary Mountain View on April 23, 2012, and currently holds the portfolio for Aboriginal Relations, Agriculture and Rural Development, Health, and Human Services.

 Dr. Swann graduated from the University of Alberta with his B.MSc. in 1971, his M.D. in 1973, and from the University of Calgary with his FRCP(C) in 1988.
 He practiced as a family physician from 1975 to 1984 and then as a public health consultant from 1988 to 2004.